 According to Udemy, 42% of employees wish to work for a company that gives importance to growth and development3.
 Furthermore, when it comes to millennials – a generation that is covering more and more space in the workforce with time – 86% feel career training and development would prevent them from leaving their jobs.
 In addition, if a job lacks opportunity for growth and leadership development, 67% of millennials would look for another job4.
 Clearly, it is an aspect that employees want in their jobs.
 According to Findcourses.com, 42% of professionals indicated that employees that look for learning opportunities are more engaged in their work5.

 “Workers reported that companies generally satisfy their needs for on-the-job development and that they value these opportunities.
 But they’re not getting much in the way of formal development, such as training, mentoring and coaching – things they also value highly.” – Monika Hamori, Jie Cao and Burak Koyuncu, Harvard Business

 Apart from a learning culture, employees also wish to master their current skills as well as look for expanding their responsibilities.
-As per an SHRM report, 37% people consider the variety of their work as ‘very important’9.
-Learning helps employees in growing better at their jobs and thus, they seek for employers that will take care of this need.
+As per an SHRM report, 37% of people consider the variety of their work as ‘very important’9.
+Learning helps employees in growing better at their jobs and thus, they seek employers that will take care of this need.
 This is not just for the benefit of the employees.
-Considering employees make up the organisation, a learned and developed workforce would indicate a highly competent organisation.
+Considering employees make up the organization, a learned and developed workforce would indicate a highly competent organization.